 The key factor in this category is preventability.
 A first step is determining whether the outcome was unavoidable or resulted from the natural progression of the disease process.
 Disclosure communications following unpreventable complications or unforeseeable events need to be forthright, open, and compassionate.

 - Review the known facts surrounding the adverse outcome.

 - Review your process of informed consent to determine if the known risk or complication was discussed.

 - Proceed to the disclosure meeting with the patient or family.
 Focus on discussing the cause(s) of the known risk or complication.
 Review the informed consent if appropriate.

 C. Unexplained Change in Patient Status or New Diagnosis of Late-Stage Disease

-The main challenge in communicating after a Category C event is the avoidance of a premature conclusion that a severe and surprising outcome must be due to a negligent error.
-It is especially important in these circumstances to limit the information conveyed to the confirmed details and to provide ongoing updates as new information becomes available.
+The main challenge in communicating after a category C event is the avoidance of a premature conclusion that a severe and surprising outcome must be due to a negligent error.
+In these circumstances, it is especially important to convey information that is limited to the confirmed details and provide ongoing updates as new information becomes available.
 These cases are particularly vulnerable to retraction and correction cycles that render all subsequent communications with the patient and family questionable.

 - Conduct an internal review of the patient records to determine exactly what happened and whether the status change was preventable or if the new diagnosis could have or should have been made earlier.